harness/developer-hub/release-notes/delegate.md

 ### Early access

-This release does not include any early access feature.
+This release does not include any early access features.

 ### Fixed issues